 Standards of Conduct: The unlawful possession, use, or distribution of alcohol and illegal drugs by students and employees on university property or while engaged in University activities off the University campus is prohibited.
 While the University permits the lawful use of alcohol by students and guests on campus in accordance with the University alcohol policy (see the following section), any abuse of this privilege will be subject to University disciplinary action and/or appropriate criminal sanctions.

 Legal Sanctions Regarding Alcohol: Under New York State law it is illegal:

 - To provide alcohol to persons under the age of 21 or to persons who are visibly intoxicated.
-Providing alcohol to persons under the age of 21 is a Class A misdemeanor which is punishable by imprisonment for up to one year, a fine of not more than $1,000 and/or three years’ probation;
+Providing alcohol to persons under the age of 21 is a Class A misdemeanor which is punishable by imprisonment for up to one year in jail, a fine, and/or three or more years of probation;

 - To misrepresent the age of a person under the age of 21 for the purpose of inducing a sale of alcohol.
 Those found guilty of violating this law shall be punished by a fine of not more than $200, or by imprisonment for not more than five days, or by both fine and imprisonment;